|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2003

-On November 12, 1942 during the afternoon departed Shortland then proceeded southeast down "The Slot" bound for Guadalcanal with reinforcements.
-The convoy was scheduled to arrive during the night of November 13, 1942 but was recalled to Shortland due to the Naval Battle of Guadalcanal underway in Iron Bottom Sound.
+On November 12, 1942 in the afternoon departs Shortland Harbor then proceeded southeast down "The Slot" bound for Guadalcanal.
+The convoy was scheduled to arrive on November 13, 1942 in the early morning but were recalled Shortland Harbor due to the first phase of the Naval Battle of Guadalcanal in Iron Bottom Sound.

 Fates of the Crew